Logo of Thames Valley Vasectomy Services

 Sexual Performance

-Having a vasectomy shouldn’t affect your sex drive or sense of masculinity.
+Having the snip shouldn’t affect your sex drive or sense of masculinity.
 The procedure involves sealing the tubes that carry sperm (vas deferens), but it doesn’t alter hormone levels — your body continues to produce testosterone as normal.
 Most men report that their erections, sensation, and libido are unchanged after vasectomy.
 Some even say they feel more relaxed about sex, as they no longer need to worry about an unplanned pregnancy.
 That said, everyone is different, and how you feel emotionally or sexually afterward can vary.

 Injury to Sexual Organs

-While any surgical procedure carries some risks, serious injuries to the penis, testicles, or reproductive structures are considered very rare when vasectomy is performed by an experienced surgeon.
+While any surgical procedure carries some risks, serious injuries to the penis, testicles, or reproductive structures are considered very rare when the snip is performed by an experienced surgeon.
 In very uncommon cases, injury to the blood supply can result in the loss of a testicle — but this is an exceptional complication.

 Cancer Risk

 There has been past debate about a possible link between vasectomy and prostate or testicular cancer.
-However, large studies have not shown convincing evidence that vasectomy causes cancer.
+However, large studies have not shown convincing evidence that the snip causes cancer.
 Most experts agree that if there is any risk, it is likely to be very small — and no causal relationship has been established.
 [Click here for more information]

 Heart Disease